GoTolstoy/tolstoy-toly-kb/topics/settings/plans/difference-of-pricing-plans.md

 The Enterprise plan provides a fixed price and offers unlimited Tolstoy views, the option to remove Tolstoy branding, and the ability to create a custom landing page.
 This plan also features customized analytics, VIP support, a dedicated Success Manager, and regularly conducts strategy and performance analysis.

 💡Tip: The Enterprise plan is best for brands with over 100K visitors/month and brands seeking enterprise-grade service level.

+Please note that only the Free, Pro, Business, and Enterprise packages are currently offered.
+Previously offered packages are no longer available, except for users who previously availed of the White Label package, who can continue to access those specific features.